Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Tips for Managing Emetophobia

-• Practicing relaxation techniques, such as deep breathing or meditation.
-It’s best to schedule a time to practice relaxation techniques so that it does not become a “safety behaviour” (which helps you to feel better in the short-term but will maintain your symptoms in the long term).
+Practicing relaxation techniques, such as deep breathing or meditation.
+It’s best to schedule a time to practice relaxation techniques so that it does not become a “safety behaviour” .
+A safety behaviour helps you to feel better in the short-term but will maintain your symptoms in the long term.

-• Consider gradually cutting back your avoidant behaviours and eliminating your safety behaviours.
+Consider gradually cutting back your avoidant behaviours and stopping your safety behaviours.

 How to Help Someone with Emetophobia